lewisl/CovidSim/documentation/population matrix.md

 Dimensions are:

-- rows: lags, which indicated how many days members of a cohort have had the virus
+- rows: sickdays, which indicated how many days members of a cohort have had the virus
-- columns: conditions => unexposed, infectious, recovered, dead, nil, mild, sick, and severe. nil, mild, sick, and severe are the only columns that use all lag rows as they are the infectious conditions.
+- columns: conditions => unexposed, infectious, recovered, dead, nil, mild, sick, and severe. nil, mild, sick, and severe are the only columns that use all sickday rows as they are the infectious conditions.
 Infectious is a convenience total of all 4 disease conditions and is never updated directly.
 - planes (third dimension value): agegrps.
 Currently, we use 5 agegroups:
     - 0-20
     - 20-40